coleifer/peewee/docs/peewee/asyncio.rst

 Lazy foreign key access outside ``db.run()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Accessing a lazy foreign key attribute triggers a synchronous query.
+Accessing a lazy foreign key attribute triggers a synchronous query if the object has not been populated.
 Outside a greenlet context, this raises ``MissingGreenletBridge``:

 .. code-block:: python